Naruto: Ninja Council: Naruto: Ninja Council 2 - European Version

 The game features side-scrolling action gameplay with touch-screen and microphone functionality.
 There are separate stages in the game much like the first two games in the series.
-The storyline follows the Sasuke Retrieval story arc, minus the Naruto Uzumaki and Sasuke Uchiha battle.
+The storyline follows the Sasuke Retrieval story arc, minus the Naruto Uzumaki and Sasuke Uchiha final battle on the Valley of the End.
 The Sound 4 are also present in the game, but Kimimaro is only featured in a mid-mission minigame, instead adding a final battle with Orochimaru, after defeated Orochimaru, Kabuto appears and escaping together with Orochimaru and then Sasuke will soon betraying on Naruto in the end of the game.